eisnerw/jhipster-sample-app-dotnetcore/README.md

     npm install

-For angular 20, we currently need to run
+For angular 20, we needed to run the following for a while

     npm install --legacy-peer-deps